Nitesh8502/mental-health-services/README.md

 The website is deployed and accessible at [GitHub Repository](https:https://github.com/Nitesh8502/mental-health-services.git).

 ## Credits
 - **Nitesh Dotasara**: Creator of the website.
-You can find more about Ankush on [GitHub](https://github.com/Nitesh8502/mental-health-services.git).
+You can find more about nitesh on [GitHub](https://github.com/Nitesh8502/mental-health-services.git).

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).